sjanzou/pecos/documentation/developers.rst

 The current release is hosted on PyPI at https://pypi.python.org/pypi/pecos.

-The software repository is hosted on github at https://github.com/kaklise/pecos.
+The software repository is hosted on GitHub at https://github.com/kaklise/pecos.

 Automated testing is run using TravisCI at https://travis-ci.org/kaklise/pecos.